 Winter in Japan’s chilly central prefecture means skiing, Hokusai, and most importantly, snow monkeys.

-Teamlab Borderless and Universal Studios Japan among attractions closed until early-April.
+Teamlab Borderless and Universal Studios Japan among attractions closed until late May to mid June.

 Harness your inner strength and climb outside your comfort zone on Tottori Prefecture’s Mount Mitoku